chancesmith/chance-smith-gatsby-blog/content/blog/conduct-asynchronous-meetings/index.md

 Joining an asynchronous meeting means I can attend/consume when it’s convenient and consume at a convenient pace (2.5-3.5x speed).

 ## Everyone can join asynchronously
-Even having a 1on1 meet first.
+Even having a 1on1 meet first can be a good default.
+Just record the meeting.
 Everyone else that wanted to get looped can attended asynchronously.

+An added benefit is you can reference any details from the calls later.